alberttxu/FastTomo/Readme.md

 ## Dose-Symmetric Parameters
 The dose-symmetric scheme in this implementation stays on the same side for the next pair of groups.
 For example, for 1 deg step and a group size of 1, the scheme would be 0, 1, -1, -2, 2, 3, -3, -4, ...
+- startAngleDS - starting angle (usually 0, can be useful for lamella)
 - endAngleDS - max tilt (should be positive)
 - stepSizeDS - step size
 - groupSizeDS - number of tilt steps per group
 - trackingShot - beam to use for tracking
     - You can use V for a larger field of view
 - doExtraTrackingShot - do tracking for smallest non-zero tilts, e.g. +/- 3 deg
+    - does not apply if startAngleDS is non-zero
     - 0 = off, 1 = on
     - For some stages there is a jump at the beginnning of the tilt series between 0 degrees and a small tilt angle.
 This option will take extra tracking shots for the smallest positive and negative angles.

 This implementation also supports switching to bidirectional scheme for higher tilts, and will also increase the exposure time for these higher tilts.
 End angle and step size will still be specified by endAngleDS and stepSizeDS.
 - angleSwitchToBidirectional - switches to bidirectional scheme after this angle (-1 to disable)
+    - does not apply if startAngleDS is non-zero
 - exposureTimeIncreaseFactor - multiplies the current exposure time by this factor

 ## Unidirectional Parameters